belmoussaoui/Tactics-System/index.md

 |`TS.loseBattle`| Proceed immediately to the defeat of the battle.
 |`TS.selectorMoveTo x y`|Move the selector to position x and y.
 |`TS.selectorTransfer x y` | Move immediately the selector to position x and y.
+|`TS.selectorEvent eventId` |  Move immediately the selector to position at event of eventId.
+|`TS.clearAll [ON/OFF]` |  Activate or desactivate clear all condition victory.

-> Other plugin commands should be added soon.
+> Other plugin commands should be added.

 # Database
 ## Actors, Classes and Enemies